 The administration of the SETE will be open between April 14 - May 4 for Spring 2014.

 The deadline for faculty awards is knocking at our door---nominations are due February 3, 2014.
 Specific requirements and nomination procedures can be found on the links below.
-If you have any questions, please contact the Office of Faculty of Success.
+If you have any questions, please contact Faculty of Success.
 Bring the UNT Eminent Faculty bronze eagle to your department in 2014!

 Our classrooms are filled with talented and creative students.
 Consider nominating students who show extraordinary creativity for the new Sherman/Barsanti Inspiration Award, made possible by a gift from donors Bob and Bette Sherman.
 Along with the recognition at the annual Alumni Awards Dinner, comes big money-- first prize- $10,000; second prize- $3,000 and third prize-$1,000.
 For nomination procedures, visit the Innovation Greenhouse website.
 Nominations must be received by 5 p.m., February 1, 2014.